ECHO and SGA Telnet Options for MUDs

 While the Go-Ahead Protocol is long gone, enabling the SGA Telnet option is still used as the signal that a Telnet client is "modern" enough to handle a full-duplex, full-screen, Visual Terminal session, as opposed to being a line mode teletype paper printer that is incapable of handling most VT terminal escapes. ("Modern" in this context means "post 1978"!)
 The SGA option MUST be enabled in order to tell a client to disable its local line entry mode and to enter Character-at-a-time visual mode.

 To enable Character-at-a-time mode, the client and server must agree that the server will handle the character echo function, and that the server will not try to run the half-duplex GA protocol for the client.
-During Telnet negotiation, a game server that wishes to advertise the availability of character at a time mode should send:
+During Telnet negotiation, a game server that wishes to advertise the availability of character-at-a-time mode should send:

 Server Sends: